 You can’t just make promises about social value.
 You have to have clear plans with measurable outcomes, and then follow through on them.
 So data capture and reporting are vital in this area, and Thrive is the perfect partner to help you do these essential tasks.

-We use the Impact Evaluation Standard: a framework of 109 metrics that builds on the Social Value Model and ascribes proxy values in pound terms to all activities.
+We use the Impact Evaluation Standard: a framework of over 120 metrics that builds on the Social Value Model and ascribes proxy values in pound terms to all activities.

-The IES is simply the most comprehensive, best-aligned framework for businesses looking to capture the impact of the work.
-Using the IES as a basis, Thrive has built a social value software module designed to capture and communicate all of your data in a way that is simpler, easier to use, and more efficient than any available alternative.
+The Impact Evaluation Standard is simply the most comprehensive, best-aligned framework for businesses looking to capture the impact of the work.
+Using the Impact Evaluation Standard as a basis, Thrive has built a social value software module designed to capture and communicate all of your data in a way that is simpler, easier to use, and more efficient than any available alternative.

 But there’s more to success with social value than just data, and at Thrive we can also help you with: